Plumsail/helpdesk-docs/Online/How To/How to add quick actions to the context menu of tickets.rst

 The same manner you can manage the tickets statuses depending on the situation and your goals.
 For example, you can design a flow which changes ticket's category, priority or due date and add the action to the ticket's context menu.
-To achieve it we can add dropdown input for the initial action "For a selected item"
+To achieve it we can add dropdown input for the initial action "For a selected item".

 .. image:: ../_static/img/change-status-flow.png
    :alt: Change status flow